wandb/examples/examples/fastai/fastai1-simpsons/README.md

 This is a simple demo for classifying Simpsons characters with fast.ai and optimizing the neural network by monitoring and comparing runs with Weights & Biases.

-Hyper-parameters are defined pseudo-randomly and every run is automatically logged onto [Weighs & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.
+Hyper-parameters are defined pseudo-randomly and every run is automatically logged onto [Weights & Biases](https://www.wandb.com/) for easier analysis/interpretation of results and how to optimize the architecture.

-You can also run [sweeps](https://docs.wandb.com/sweeps/) to optimize automatically hyper-parameters.
+You can also run [Sweeps](https://docs.wandb.com/sweeps/) to optimize automatically hyper-parameters.

 ## Usage